Sign Up for the Deskworks Dozen

 Satellite Workspaces are, by design, in small towns or suburban areas.
 As Sprenger points out, when you run small, suburban centers, people know each other.
 Or, if they don’t know each other, they’re all connected in the same town.
 This community vibe creates a sense of neighborliness where people look out for each other and the space.

 “We have seven centers and we’ve been running some of them for seven or eight years and we’ve never had a single theft,” says Sprenger.
 “We had one person who was certain that someone had stolen her 3×5 index cards, but that’s the only thing,” she adds with a laugh.

 But 24/7 access isn’t limited to small towns and suburban communities.
 It can certainly work in urban settings, but you have to be sure you know your members and have a culture of support and community in-place.
 That, along with clear community norms and an access system tied to a security camera, makes this possible in towns and cities of any size.

-Pros of Providing 24/7 Access to a Shared Office
+Providing 24/7 Access to a Shared Workspace: the Pros